 The astronauts launching with the first private crewed mission to the International Space Station (ISS) next year have cleared all their medical evaluations.

 NASA and its international partners approved the four-person crew for Axiom Mission 1 (Ax-1), which is scheduled to launch on Feb.
-28, 2022.
+28, 2022 for the company Axiom Space.
 The Ax-1 crew includes Michael López-Alegría, Larry Connor, Mark Pathy and Eytan Stibbe, according to a statement from NASA.
 The crew was approved by NASA and the Multilateral Crew Operations Panel, a coalition of five international space agencies that decides who flies to the International Space Station and each crew member's role for the mission.

 "We've made great progress on our 1st private astronaut mission with @Axiom_Space to @Space_Station!
 Axiom Mission 1 astronauts Michael López-Alegría, Larry Connor, Mark Pathy and Eytan Stibbe cleared medical evals and are approved by the Multilateral Crew Operations Panel," Kathy Lueders, associate administrator of NASA's Space Operations Mission Directorate, said in a tweet.